krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 How about the diagonal constraints?
 Let the row and column indices of a cell on the chessboard be $(row, col)$.
 By selecting a specific main diagonal, we notice that the difference $row - col$ is the same for all cells on that diagonal, **meaning that $row - col$ is a constant value on that diagonal**.

 Thus, if two cells satisfy $row_1 - col_1 = row_2 - col_2$, they are definitely on the same main diagonal.
-Using this pattern, we can utilize the array `diags1` shown below to track whether a queen is on any main diagonal.
+Using this pattern, we can utilize the array `diags1` shown in Figure 13-18 to track whether a queen is on any main diagonal.

 Similarly, **the sum $row + col$ is a constant value for all cells on a secondary diagonal**.
 We can also use the array `diags2` to handle secondary diagonal constraints.